zjunlp/DeepKE/example/re/multimodal/README.md

 ## Train and Predict

 - Dataset

   - Download the dataset to this directory.

-    The MRE dataset comes from [https://github.com/thecharm/Mega](https://github.com/thecharm/Mega), many thanks.
+    The MNRE dataset comes from [https://github.com/thecharm/Mega](https://github.com/thecharm/Mega), many thanks.

-    You can download the MRE dataset with detected visual objects using folloing command:
+    You can download the MNRE dataset with detected visual objects using folloing command:

     ```bash
     wget 120.27.214.45/Data/re/multimodal/data.tar.gz
     tar -xzvf data.tar.gz
     ```

-  - The dataset [MRE](https://github.com/thecharm/Mega) with detected visual objects is stored in `data`:
+  - The dataset [MNRE](https://github.com/thecharm/Mega) with detected visual objects is stored in `data`:

     - `img_detect`：Detected objects using RCNN
     - `img_vg`：Detected objects using visual grounding
     - `img_org`： Original images
     - `txt`: Text set
     - `vg_data`：Bounding image and `img_vg`
     - `ours_rel2id.json` Relation set
   - We use RCNN detected objects and visual grounding objects as visual local information, where RCNN via [faster_rcnn](https://github.com/pytorch/vision/blob/main/torchvision/models/detection/faster_rcnn.py) and visual grounding via [onestage_grounding](https://github.com/zyang-ur/onestage_grounding).
 - Training

   - Parameters, model paths and configuration for training are in the `conf` folder and users can modify them before training.

-  - Training on MRE
+  - Training on MNRE

     ```bash
     python run.py
     ```
   - The trained model is stored in the `checkpoint` directory by default and you can change it by modifying "save_path" in `train.yaml`.

-  - Start to train from last-trained model<br>
+  - Start to train from last-trained model `<br>`

     modify `load_path` in `train.yaml` as the path of the last-trained model
   - Logs for training are stored in the current directory by default and the path can be configured by modifying `log_dir` in `.yaml`
 - Prediction

-  Modify "load_path" in `predict.yaml` to the trained model path.
+  Modify "load_path" in `predict.yaml` to the trained model path.  **In addition, we provide [the model trained on MNRE dataset](https://drive.google.com/drive/folders/11T0t1NHSMq5GzORBKv2Rjm2Bbq_RNLrc?usp=sharing) for users to predict directly.**

   ```bash
   python predict.py
   ```

-## Model

-IFAformer is a novel dual Multimodal Transformer model with implicit feature alignment for the RE task, which utilizes the Transformer structure uniformly in the visual and textual without explicitly designing modal alignment structure